Retired senior garda to be sentenced over repeated sexual abuse of his sister

 The State’s case has been that the alleged abuse of his sister took place when he was aged 19 and 20, while his sister was in her teens.
 The abuse is alleged to have occurred in the south of the country over several years.

-the former senior officer “rang around” some garda colleagues in recent weeks asking if they would provide him with a character reference.
+It is understood the former senior officer “rang around” some garda colleagues in recent weeks asking if they would provide him with a character reference.
 Such references are generally used by defendants at sentencing hearings to try and mitigate their jail sentence.

-former officer’s sister came forward about the abuse when she fell seriously ill a number of years ago, it is understood.
+The former officer’s sister came forward about the abuse when she fell seriously ill a number of years ago, it is understood.

 She made a “dying declaration” statement, which subsequently sparked the major garda investigation.

 The woman is still fighting for her life because of the illness.

 In recent years there has been a significant increase in gardaí being brought before the courts charged with crimes of a sexual nature, in line with a general societal increase in reporting of these crimes and subsequent criminal cases.

 Last month, this newspaper revealed that a former garda in the West of Ireland has been charged with sexually assaulting a woman on two occasions at a garda station.